VoloBro/newman-reporter-testrail/README.md

 * TESTRAIL_CUSTOM (optional)
 Filter test cases to add to the test run by custom attribute.
 * TESTRAIL_CLOSE_RUN (optional)
-Close run if all tests are passed.
+Close run after importing test results to TestRail .
 Case sensitive, supported values are 'true' or 'false'.
 * TESTRAIL_RUNID (optional)
 Update specific run with automated test results.
 Can be used in case test run contains manual and automated tests.